 Are these mirroring your internal conflicts or unfulfilled past desires?
 Were any of your last relationships traumatic—some that would make you distrustful of your partner?
 Did you have an unfortunate childhood where you were not given attention and love?
 Are you unconsciously thinking that it is happening again?
 Do you feel your partner is ignoring you?

 This check is quite important, as it puts things into a better perspective.
 A thorough self-reflection gives better clarity about whether your negative emotions have anything to do with your partner’s actions or if it is a consequence of your inner battles.
+Find more about sex, love, and jealousy here.

 Ways To Deal With Your Jealousy